spacelift-io/user-documentation/docs/integrations/single-sign-on/okta-oidc-setup-guide.md

 ## Okta: Configure App Integration

-Give your app integration a name - Spacelift sounds like a good one :clap:
+Give your app integration a name - Spacelift sounds like a good one.

 Remember the **authorized redirect URL** we copied earlier from Spacelift?
 We'll need that in this step.
 You'll want to paste that URL into the **Sign-in redirect URIs** input as shown.